 6. More Reykjavík Options for a Rainy Day

-These experiences are perfect for turning a dreary day in Reykjavík into a highlight of your trip.
+These experiences can turn a grey day in Reykjavík into one of the highlights of your whole trip.

 FlyOver Iceland